Turbines

 used to power the ship's propeller or push the plane through the sky.

-turbines driven by steam are used in virtually every major power
+electricity: turbines driven by steam are used in virtually every major

 to produce renewable energy.
-Wherever energy's being harnessed for human needs, turbines are often somewhere nearby.
+Wherever energy's being harnessed for human needs, turbines are usually somewhere nearby.
 Let's take a closer look at these handy

 machines and find out how they work!

-Photo: A cutaway model of a turbine used to generate elecricity in
+Photo: A cutaway model of a steam turbine used to generate electricity in

 a power plant.
 This one is an exhibit at the Think Tank science museum in Birmingham, England.